kavehtehrani/gnome-speech2text/README.md

 - If on Wayland, the Insert button is hidden to avoid user confusion, since insertion is not possible.

 This ensures the extension provides the best possible user experience on both display servers, and avoids showing non-functional UI on Wayland.

-## Privacy & Security

-🔒 **100% Local Processing** - All speech recognition happens on your local machine.
-Nothing is ever sent to the cloud or external servers.
-While this extension uses OpenAI's Whisper model, it runs the open-source version locally on your computer, ensuring privacy of your voice data.

 ## Requirements